+A user's introductory guide to everything someone may want to know about amino acids.
 Amino acids are an essential building block of life.
-This guide is for the student beginning their studies in biochemistry, who has little or no previous knowledge of amino acids.
+This guide is for the student beginning their studies in biochemistry, who has little or no previous knowledge of a